Vegan Lentil Meatballs | 45-second video

 How to make Lentil Meatballs

-- With wet hands, roll into ping-pong-sized balls and place on a parchment-lined baking sheet.
+With wet hands, form, into ping-pong-sized balls and place on a parchment-lined baking sheet.

-- Bake the lentil meatballs for 20 minutes.
 While they are in the oven make the coconut curry sauce.
+I highly recommend making a double batch of the sauce!

 Place lentil meatballs over the sauce and sprinkle with cilantro.